 CLA Founder’s remains finally laid to rest in his village after 48 years

-Lamka, June 27, 2014: The body of Tunkhopum Baite, the founder of the Chin Liberation Army (CLA), was laid to rest in his native village, Panglian, on June 25, 48 years after his death.
-Baite was reportedly killed by Mizo National Front (MNF) guerrillas on February 5, 1967, and his body was initially buried in the MNF Tuichang Camp in Champhai district.
+Lamka, June 27, 2014: The body of Tunkhopum Baite, founder of the Chin Liberation Army (CLA), was laid to rest in his native village, Panglian, on 25 June, 48 years after his death.
+Baite was reportedly killed by Mizo National Front (MNF) guerrillas on 5 February 1967, and his body was initially buried at the MNF Tuichang Camp in Champhai district.
 His remains were recently discovered in a forest near the Tuichang River along the Manipur-Mizoram border.
-An expedition team, including Mr. Vungthan (Ex-CLA), Mr. Zaihrila (Ex-MNF), and Mr. Ginkhenpau, located the site where Baite had been buried following his execution.
-The burial was attended by various leaders, family, friends, and well-wishers, who paid their tributes.
+An expedition team, including Mr Vungthan (Ex-CLA), Mr Zaihrila (Ex-MNF), and Mr Ginkhenpau, located the burial site where Baite had been laid to rest following his execution.
+The burial ceremony was attended by various leaders, family members, friends, and well-wishers, who gathered to pay their tributes.

 ~ BKT